 4. Take a Hike

 There are endless hiking trails in Kamloops that are great for all fitness levels.
 Hike through grasslands, vast canyons, and tall hoodoos that pique your imagination.
-Stroll along side picturesque lakes and sage-scented trails.
-Local tip: Head out towards sunset for a scenic, colourful view of the city that can only be described as something you see in a postcard.
+Stroll alongside picturesque lakes and sage-scented trails.
+Local tip: Head out towards sunset for a scenic, colourful view of the city that can only be described as something you see on a postcard.